machinexa2/XSSTerminal/README.md

 * ``` ./XSSTerminal.py -u https://baseurl.com/?par1=y&par2=n&par3=s&vulnerable_parameter= -p sometext -e string_to_indicate_WAF_block```
 3. POST is still in development

 Using python3 version, this is what xss development looks like.
-I was developing xss payload for Brutal Lands: Clownflare CTF.
+I was developing xss payload for Clownflare WAF.
 The argument was something like this:-
 `python3 XSSTerminalX.py --base-url http://brutal.x55.is/?src= -p 'startingtext' -e 'Blocked'`
 ![medevelopingxss](https://cdn.discordapp.com/attachments/741721459520438396/751493373587750962/unknown.png)